-The Finnish band Insomnium delivers great sounding stuff.
+The Finnish band Insomnium delivers great-sounding stuff.
 Shockingly, though, sometimes produced in clear vocals, which will have my beloved purists’ tongues wagging the wrong way again.

-The band’s sixth studio album Shadows of the Dying Sun now officially features the new guitarist Markus Vanhala lately from Omnium Gatherum, who joined back in 2011.
+The band’s sixth studio album Shadows of the Dying Sun now officially features the new guitarist Markus Vanhala lately from Omnium Gatherum, who joined the band back in 2011.
 And the sound is superb, from the beautifully executed melodic guitar riffs to the growls expertly delivered by Niilo Sevänen.

 Lost to Night somewhat sounds like good old Omnium Gatherum at times.
 And did I detect some poppy elements in there?
 Loki forbid.
 This would not quite be up to par with the rest.
 Too easy that one, not deep enough to my taste.
 Also on the “poppy” side of things is The River, but then there are different styles mixed into this one, so not that easy.

 And this quality completely lost itself, which in a way is a pity.
-The structure is also much of the same to its predecessor, pretty good start, mellow mid-point and epic ending.
+The structure is also much of the same as its predecessor, pretty good start, mellow mid-point, and epic ending.
 And that – folks – is bad innovation.
-Something that has been on-going since Across the Dark.
+Something that has been ongoing since Across the Dark.
 And this led some of my co-reviewers to opine that they were bored to tears by this record.
-Sounds brutal?
-It is.

-The rest of the track list is – I just said it – kind of middle mainstream.
-EXCEPT Shadows of the Dying Sun – the title track.
+The rest of the tracklist is – I just said it – kind of middle mainstream.
+EXCEPT for Shadows of the Dying Sun – the title track.
 Holy Cow!
 Last track, good track?
-Or best track?
+Or the best track?
 You guys be the judge.

 Very dark, with doom galore on display, this track and its superb arrangement just took my breath away.
 Listening to this track, you would think to be in a barren landscape somewhere on a lonely planet with beasts around you ready to attack and devour you.
 Shivers down my spine, guys.
 Just great!